 You are a very good detective and you will find it.
 A retainer doesn’t just vanish into thin air.
 Well, maybe that one time in 1988 when you put your own retainer on a plate for safekeeping while eating a sandwich on the back deck and then, for reasons unknown to anyone, shook the plate over the bushes and stones below.
 As one does.

 Important Update: at approximately 5:12pm, you will apprehend the retainer inside a tan fleece blanket located on the victim’s bed.
-You will give the blanket a good shake and hear the sweetest ‘thunk’ on the carpet that you ever did hear.
+After giving the blanket a good shake, you’ll hear the sweetest ‘thunk’ on the carpet that you ever did hear.
 Knowing that you will not have to spend your Saturday sifting through garbage, you will order a celebratory pizza and cry out TGIF, MF!
+The vexing, useless ability to make a retainer vanish into thin air was not passed down to your offspring, after all.